Cataract Surgery

 A cataract is a condition in which the lens of the eye can becomes cloudy and hard.
 Cataracts can develop from a variety of things, typically from aging, an eye injury or surgery, or if you have taken certain medications.
 Cataracts may cause blurred vision, dulled vision, sensitivity to light and glare, and/or ghost images.

 The goal of cataract surgery is to correct the decreased vision that is caused by the cataract.
-During the surgery, the surgeon removes the cataract and puts in a new artificial lens called an intraocular lens or IOL.
+During the surgery, the surgeon removes the cataract and puts in a new, artificial lens called an intraocular lens or IOL.
 The IOL will remain in the eye permanently.
 Cataract surgery will not correct other causes of decreased vision, such as glaucoma, diabetes, or age-related macular degeneration.

 Who Can Be Seen Here